DoFn/array-chess/README.md

-This is my first independent coding project, it is a simple chess game that can be played in the terminal with 2 players.
+This is my first independent coding project.

+This program allows the user to play a simple game of chess with another person via the use of a 2D array struct coupled with user commands in the terminal.
+This program utilises three files (don_chess_main.c, don_chess_functions.c and don_chess_header.h).